 If one was drunk, they would be downright dangerous, methinks!

 Needless to say, we were sad to have to leave Portugal.
 But now, we had a mission: figure out how to move there!

 On the way back, we once again spent a day in Dublin, Ireland.
-This time we were lucky to dodge an historic snow storm that dumped 13 inches of snow on the city shutting everything down two days before we arrived.
-We watched as 13 truck loads of the white stuff was removed from the tarmac before we could deplane.
+This time we were lucky to dodge a historic snow storm that dumped 13 inches of snow on the city, shutting everything down two days before we arrived.
+We watched as 13 truckloads of the white stuff were removed from the tarmac before we could deplane.
 We got to our Airbnb and headed for the nearest pub.
 Severe disappointment ensued; there was no Guinness to be had!
 Fresh out.
 While the city was immobilized for two days, everyone was at the pubs and drank the city dry!
-That’s an historic event: no Guinness in the pubs in Dublin!
+That’s a historic event: no Guinness in the pubs in Dublin!
 Crazy, but true.
 Happily, we got to have one more pint of Guinness at the airport before we left.

 We arrived at Dublin airport around nine am.
 After getting through security, we went through the duty-free store and found that they were having a series of gin and whiskey tastings!
 Ireland, what a country!
 Of course, we felt duty-bound to try the local spirits.
 Ireland is having a distilling renaissance, and the whiskies and gins are first-rate.
 We brought home some Tyrconnell 12-year-old Madeira cask single malt whiskey.
 Mmm, good!